Generic Name: fondaparinux (fon DAP a rin ux)

 Brand Name: Arixtra, Arixtra 5 mg/dose, Arixtra 7.5 mg/dose, Arixtra 10 mg/dose

 Fondaparinux blocks the activity of certain clotting substances in the blood.

 Fondaparinux is used to prevent a type of blood clot called deep vein thrombosis (DVT), which can lead to blood clots in the lungs (pulmonary embolism).
 A DVT can occur after certain types of surgery.

 Fondaparinux may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you have active or uncontrolled bleeding, severe kidney disease, an infection in the lining of your heart, or a low level of platelets in your blood after testing positive for a certain antibody.
+You should not use fondaparinux if you have active bleeding, severe kidney disease, an infection in the lining of your heart, or low platelets in your blood after testing positive for a certain antibody.
 You should not use fondaparinux after surgery if you weigh less than 110 pounds (50 kilograms).

 Before taking this medicine